HelioML/HelioML/CONTRIBUTING.md

    4. Modify the Table of Contents and add a short description of your chapter.
    5. Add another enumerated folder within in the content folder (e.g. HelioML/content/07).
 Within this enumerated folder, add two documents:
        * A .md file that acts as an introduction to the chapter, and
        * A folder named /1 that contains the Jupyter notebook named as `notebook.ipynb` and any ancillary files.
-   6. That's it!
+   6. Commit and push your forked repository.
+From your forked repository, create a new Pull Request.
+The default behavior will be to merge your fork back into helioml/helioml master.
+Monica and James will review your submission, work with you to make sure it's good to go, and approve the merge.
+Your chapter will show up at helioml.org a few minutes later.

 Contributors are required to abide by our [Code of Conduct](https://github.com/HelioML/HelioML/blob/master/CODE_OF_CONDUCT.md).